Next of kin usually have the right to request copies of medical records of their deceased parents.

 Do not hire a lawyer to contact the holder of the medical records because this will put them on guard -- afraid that you are going to sue them.

 There are some legal actions that you can take on your own initiative using the Freedom of Information Act.
 It is a very good tool for extracting information from reluctant corporations.
 I suspect that the Hospital and Hospice agencies are Corporations.
-See Freedom of Information Letter Generator Try the letter generator.
+See Public records letter generator Try the letter generator.
 Address it to the CORPORATION(s), not to the individual Doctors.

 The Corporation only has a short time period to repond.
 It will probably activate their lawyer in the process.